glenkleidon/JSON-ND/README.md

 ## What is the JSON-ND Specification?
 The JSON-ND specification is currently a draft specification that describes the semantics required to efficiently _**qualify data types for JSON elements**_, to _**define complex-data types**_ and provides a means to _**define Remote Method Calls**_ using JSON.

-Its primary purpose is to **reduce or eleminate ambiguity** of JSON values by **including type information** in the JSON string (name) and/or value.
+Its primary purpose is to **reduce or eleminate ambiguity** of JSON values by **including type information** in the JSON string (name) or value.

 This is approach is most useful when using JSON syntax to communicate between strongly typed and untyped language implementations of a service; or with strongly typed languages using a dynamic data structure where the exact data type may not be fully known at compile time.
 This is also helpful for data visualisation tools when displaying novel data.

 The data-type is **always** optional and may be applied to none, some, or all of the elements or array element values and typically follows a perferred language style (eg C++, C#, GO, Pascal, Typescript).
-The language style an be conveyed in a number of ways including pre-agreement, in the protocol header or in the data itself.
+The language style can be conveyed in a number of ways including pre-agreement, in the protocol header or in the data itself.

 ## Using JSON-ND syntax

 JSON syntax defines:
  + how to qualify the intended data-type for any element;
  + how define complex types; and
- + the approach for defining methods that may be evoked on  remote server (typically Web Service methods)
+ + the approach for defining methods that may be evoked on a remote server (typically Web Service methods)

  **_All JSON is valid JSON-ND, and all JSON-ND_** **MUST BE** **_valid JSON._**

-JSON-ND defines four reserved words:
+JSON-ND defines five reserved words:
- + **Interface** - the keyword to indicate that the a named element is a data-type definition
+ + **Interface** - the keyword to indicate that the  named element is a data-type definition
  + **MixedType[]** - a keyword indicating a JSON Array that elements of mixed data-type.
  + **Enum** - to define enumerated types
- + **Required** - to indicate that for a valid message, a particular element is required.
+ + **required** - to indicate that for a valid message, a particular element is required.
+ + **property** - to inidcate that an element property rather than a field

 ### Qualifying data elements
 **Other methods for including typing in JSON** often use multiple JSON elements for each piece of data, eg:
 ```